Black (band Black album)

-Black is the self tiled fourth studio album by Bangladeshi rock band Black.
+Black is the fourth studio album by Bangladeshi rock band Black.
 In 2009 Black announced on their official Facebook page that they had started to work on their fourth studio album and it would be a self-titled album.
 Work on the album properly started after Rafiqul Ahsan Titu (ex-Aashor) joined the band as the permanent bass player after Shahriar Shagor left the band.

 Black stated, they had plans to release the album on the Eid-ul-Azha of 2010, but due to other commitments of the band members and tight scheduling they were unable to succeed.
 After a few more changes of speculated release dates the band finally announced the official release date, August 21, 2011.
 According to the band, the album contains the heaviest possible music they have yet made.
 The first single off the album was "Aajo...", its music video premiered at YouTube in September 2011.